Gropius Master Artist Workshops

-Workshop fee is $325 for non-members; $275 for Museum Members; $250 for teachers; and $200 for students.
+The Walter Gropius Master Artist Workshop fee is $325 for non-members; $275 for Museum Members; $250 for teachers; and $200 for students.
+Teachers and students should contact HMA Museum Educator George Lanham at (304) 529-2701, Ext.
+311, or [email protected] for information on workshop registration.
 Meet-and-greet, first-day breakfast and daily lunch included in the workshop fee.

 How to enroll

-Registration must be received at least 3 days in advance of the class starting date.
+Registration for the Walter Gropius Master Artist Workshop must be received at least 3 days in advance of the class starting date.
 All checks should be made to the Huntington Museum of Art.
 Most major credit cards are accepted by fax, phone, mail or in person.
 For more information, contact George Lanham at [email protected] or call him at (304) 529-2701, Ext.
 311.